21 Expired Listing Scripts That Could Change Minds

 7. The referral service partner script

-• What to keep in mind::
+• Confirmation icon showing a blue checkmark inside a light teal circle.
+What to keep in mind::

 • Position yourself as a problem-solver, not a salesperson.